Effective date of the policy:

 "a phrase used as a password, esp. for a computer."
 (OED)

-Data steward Stewards of institutional data have the primary administrative and management responsibilities for segments of institutional data within their functional area.
+Data steward Deans and Executive Directors are deemed to be stewards of institutional data and have the primary administrative and management accountabilities for the institutional data within their functional areas.
+For example, the Executive Director: HR has stewardship accountability for HR functional areas.

 Applicable to